ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/data.md

 import numpy as np
 from xarray import DataArray

-from virtual_rainforest.core.grid import Grid from virtual_rainforest.core.config import Config from virtual_rainforest.core.data import Data from virtual_rainforest.core.axes import *
+from virtual_ecosystem.core.grid import Grid from virtual_ecosystem.core.config import Config from virtual_ecosystem.core.data import Data from virtual_ecosystem.core.axes import *
-from virtual_rainforest.core.readers import load_to_dataarray
+from virtual_ecosystem.core.readers import load_to_dataarray

 # Create a grid with square 100m2 cells in a 10 by 10 lattice and a Data instance
 grid = Grid(grid_type='square', cell_area=100, cell_nx=10, cell_ny=10)